shivang-tiwari/backup/README.md

 To install my gtk-theme, unzip it and paste it in the `.themes` folder.
 To use this, you must have gnome-tweaks installed.
 Go to gnome-tweaks/Appearance and select my gtk-theme.
 ## Geany setup
 Paste `snippets.conf`, `filetypes.cpp` and `geany.css` in the respective folders.
+## TexStudio setup
+Paste both of these files in `/.config/texstudio/`.
+One of the files is already there and needs to be overwritten.
 ## Competetive programming
 All of my algorithms are in the `snippets.conf` file.
 Some extra stuff is mentioned here.
 ### Croupier